ivonunes/plumekit/docs/start/getting-started.md

 ```

 `plumekit new` is **interactive** at a terminal: it asks which capabilities to
-enable, your default build target, the database driver, whether to add a Dockerfile,
+enable, your default build target, the database driver, whether to add a Dockerfile
 and whether to generate CI.
 (Press enter to accept the defaults, or pipe/redirect
 input for a non-interactive scaffold.)